MicrosoftDocs/well-architected/well-architected/services/networking/azure-application-gateway.md

 > - When re-encrypting backend traffic, ensure the backend server certificate contains both the root and intermediate Certificate Authorities (CAs)
 > - Use an appropriate DNS server for backend pool resources
 > - Comply with all NSG restrictions for Application Gateway
-> - Refrain from using UDRs on the Application gateway Subnet(Appgatewaysubnet).
+> - Refrain from using UDRs on the Application Gateway subnet
 > - Be aware of Application Gateway capacity changes when enabling WAF

 ### Recommendations